 - In investing today, we must ensure the wealth of the community now and for future generations, not only the wealth of the individual

-Building culturally-sensitive financing options
+Building culturally sensitive financing options

 With support from a private donor and The California Endowment, Mission Driven Finance engaged attorney and scholar Umar Moghul of Roberts Moghul & Partners who literally wrote the book on Socially Responsible Islamic Finance to guide us and develop our culturally-sensitive commercial financing options for the Muslim community.
-We are grateful to these partners for recognizing the long-term value in inclusive access to capital.
+We are grateful to these partners for recognizing the long-term value of inclusive access to capital.

 To learn if this type of capital may be right for your organization, please contact us.